Extremal bipartite independence number and balanced coloring: Balanced colorings of bipartite graphs

 For every color $c \in Q$, if $|U_c| < |V_c|$, then arbitrarily uncolor some vertices of $V_c$ to make sure that the number of vertices colored with $c$ in both parts is exactly $|U_c|$ (this step is necessary to make sure every color class contains the same number of vertices from $U$ and $V$).
-After this step, for each $c \in Q$, denote the modified set $V_c$ by $V'_c$; note that $|U_c| \ge |V'_c|$.
-Due to \eqref{uncolor}, we have uncolored at most $\frac{qn}{\log n}$ vertices of $V$, denote by $S_0$ the set of all vertices that got uncolored.
+Due to \eqref{uncolor}, we have uncolored at most $\frac{2qn}{\log n}$ vertices of $V$, denote by $S_0$ the set of all vertices that got uncolored.
+Let $Q'$ denote all the colors $c \in Q$ such that $|U_c| \ge |V_c|$.
+Keep in mind that every color outside of $Q'$ appears the same number of times in $U$ and $V$.